hashkat/hashkat/docs/input.md

 ### **rates**

+The rate at which agents will be added into the network per simulated minute throughout the course of the simulation, this function can either be *constant* or *linear*.

 ```python
 rates:
   add: {function: constant, value: 0.0}
 ```

-The rate at which agents will be added into the network per simulated minute throughout the course of the simulation.
-This function can either be *constant* or *linear*.
 For a constant add rate, the function must be identified as *constant* and the number of agents you wish to add per simulated minute must be inputted into *value*.
 This number can zero or greater.
 For a linear add rate, the add rate must be changed to:

 ```python
 rates: